Meet Dean: Sailor, Singer, Board President

-To “adopt” Dean as part of our Adopt a Singer program, click here:
+To “adopt” Madison as part of our Adopt a Singer program, click here:

 To read more singer profiles in our Adopt a Singer campaign, click here.